koachan/sparc64-linux-jdk/README.md

 a bootstrap aid so that people can build their own flavor of OpenJDK.

-Currently, this is simply a snapshot of the JDK build that I personally use, which itself initially bootstrapped out of a Debian/sparc64 chroot.
+Currently, this is simply a snapshot of the JDK build that I personally use, which itself initially bootstrapped out of a Debian/sparc64 chroot on a Gentoo host.

 ## Where to get it

-Currently it is hosted in IPFS in the following URL:

-[TBA]

-Alternatively, you can download it through HTTP by using an IPFS gateway.
-Some quick links: [TBA]
+Look at the [Releases](https://github.com/koachan/sparc64-linux-jdk/releases) page.

 ## How to use it